-- Make a plan.
-I know I can be an over-planner, but making a plan on which rooms need cleaned first and a general list of what needs to be done is so helpful.
+I know I can be an over-planner, but making a plan on which rooms need to be cleaned first and a general list of what needs to be done is so helpful.
 I make a master list of what all needs to be done.
 I even take in to account which jobs will take more time and which jobs need to be done with children out of the house.
 Then I go through and put them in order of importance and set a date to get started.

 Don’t feel like you have to only do this type of cleaning only in the Spring.
 In fact, if you can do this several times a year it will make Spring Cleaning that much easier and faster.
 However, this has worked well for us in the Spring and then again in the Fall after a busy and full Summer and before the winter weather hits.
 It feels so nice to have a clean and clutter-free house.

 These Spring Cleaning Checklists are not exclusive to homeschooling, but they can help reach your goal of Spring cleaning greatness!
 Each list includes supplies you will need, plus a checklist for 6 different areas of your home.
 Use these guidelines and tips to deep clean your homeschool room too!

 Choose from three different designs.
 You will receive all three in your download, so just choose which one(s) you want to print out.
 Laminate them and place them where you can easily check off your lists as you clean.

 To download the Spring Cleaning Checklists, simply add it to your cart and then checkout. **Upon checkout, you will be added to my Weekly Newsletter list.**

 This post is part of the Marriage & Motherhood Mondays series.
 To see others in this series, simply click the image below.